ansys/pyensight/doc/source/calc_functions.rst

 ``BL_DistToValue(boundary parts, scalar, scalar value)``

-Computes a scalar variable which is the distance :math:`d`  from the wall to the specified value defined as:
+Computes a scalar variable that is the distance :math:`d`  from the wall to the specified value.
+This function is defined as:

 :math:`d={n|}_{f\left(\alpha \right)-c}`